Sony RX100 V vs Olympus E-M5

 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 4 years and 7 months of technical progress since the E-M5 launch.

-Advantages of the Olympus OM-D E-M5:
+Reasons to prefer the Olympus OM-D E-M5:

 - Better low-light sensitivity: Can shoot in dim conditions (0.5 stops ISO advantage).